Temporary Movement of Staff

-If you are willing and able to support any of the below activity, please get in touch with email@example.com with your name, availability and confirmation that you have agreement from your line manager to undertake temporary alternative duties (even on a part basis).
+If you are willing and able to support any of the below activity, please complete the temporary movement of staff sign up form below and get in touch with email@example.com with your name, availability and confirmation that you have agreement from your line manager to undertake temporary alternative duties (even on a part basis).

 We are looking to employees to be flexible and adaptable in the way they deliver their roles and to consider moving to an alternative roles and / or tasks as they may be required.